dalibor/dalibornasevic.com/posts/019-runtimeerror-missing-the-mysql2-gem.md

 date: 2011-01-22 22:31:00 +0100
 author: Dalibor Nasevic
 tags: [rails3, upgrade, database, mysql]
+summary: "The confusing error for missing mysql2 gem in Rails 3 application is actually a database.yml config issue."
 ---

 I started migrating my blog from Rails 2 to Rails 3, working up my deployment setup using rvm and phusion passenger.
 When setting up the staging server, I run into this error: